BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 ```
 Note that any unmet dependencies will raise in the `cmake` phase, so some packages may need to be installed and `cmake` run again if a package is missing.

-Once the SDK examples have been built, the samples can be seen by running the demos found in the `bin` within the `build` folder that was just created.
-It is suggested that you run `optixHello` or the `optixMeshViewer` to check that the SDK has been sucessfully built.
+Once the SDK examples have been built and compiled (by running `$ make`), the samples can be run by executing them from within thier compile location - the `bin` folder within the `build` folder that was just created.
+It is suggested that you run `optixHello` or the `optixMeshViewer` (by executing `$ ./bin/optixHello` or `$ ./bin/optixMeshViewer` from the `build` folder) to check that the SDK has been sucessfully built.

 Compilling CompoundRay